ONNC/onnc/docs/ONNC-Pass-Manager-Getting-Started-Guide.md

 Release PDF: [ONNC-Pass-Manager-Getting-Started-Guide.pdf](https://github.com/ONNC/onnc/wiki/files/1.0.0/ONNC-Pass-Manager-Getting-Started-Guide.pdf)

 This application note describes the pass manager software architecture and basics to implement a pass in ONNC.
 This note also provides a concrete pass example in ONNC which counts neural network operators in an ONNX model for reference.
-This document is compliant with the ONNC community docker image v1.0.
-You may download the docker image from the Docker Hub (https://hub.docker.com/r/onnc/onnc-community)
+This document is compliant with the ONNC community Docker image v1.0.
+You may download the Docker image from the Docker Hub (https://hub.docker.com/r/onnc/onnc-community)

 ## 1. Introduction